matrix-org/matrix-user-verification-service/README.md

 # Matrix User Verification Service

-Service to verify details of a user based on a Open ID Connect token.
+Service to verify details of a user based on an Open ID Connect token.

 Main features: